alexaspinalldev/Terra-Java/README.md

 Terra Java is a boutique catalogue of all the world's finest coffee blends.
 Taking its name from the rich coffee fields found on the island of Java in western Indonesia, it aims to showcase the very best coffees from around the globe.

 Vendors are able to register themselves on the site and upload, edit and delete their coffees.
-Visitors can filter the coffees by attibutes - region, bitterness, bean (Arabica, Robusta, Liberica, and Excelsa)
+Visitors can browse the listed coffees and get details on specific blends and vendors.

+This site was built as my Full Stack Capstone Project with Code Institute.
+It uses in Django.

 ## UX Design Process
 ### Graphic design and visual assets:
 [Selected colour pallate](https://coolors.co/4f3221-34623f-ffee7d-c1b098-ffffff)